+- (1) The amounts shown in the table represent annual cash bonuses.
+Effective August 1, 2021, Mr. Brady was appointed Chief Financial Officer.
+His compensation information for 2020 is not required to be disclosed. - (2) The amounts shown in the table represent restricted stock unit awards.
+All restricted stock unit awards granted to any NEOs have been valued based on the closing market price of the Company's common stock on the date of grant as quoted on the NASDAQ Global Select Market. - (3) For 2020, the Compensation Committee granted awards of stock options to NEOs on April 27, 2021, which was after the date of the filing of the proxy statement for the 2021 Annual Meeting of Stockholders.
 Mr. Troendle received 57,570 stock options, Mr. Geiger received 23,028 stock options, Ms. Burwig received 23,028 stock options and Mr. Ewald received 18,230 stock options.
-The

-- value of these options has been added to this column for 2020.
+The value of these options has been added to this column for 2020.
 All stock option awards granted to any NEOs have been valued based on the fair value of the option awards using the Black-Scholes-Merton option pricing model.
-We provide information regarding the assumptions used to calculate the value of all option awards made to executive officers in 2021 in our Annual Report on Form 10-K for 2021 under the section captioned "Stock Based Compensation" in Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 9 to our consolidated financial statements. - (4) The amount shown in this column in 2021 for Mr. Brady, Mr. Geiger, and Mr. Ewald consists exclusively of fully vested 401(k) matching contributions paid to his respective account by the Company.
-The amounts shown in this column in 2021 for Mr. Troendle and Ms. Burwig consist of fully vested 401(k) matching contributions of \$11,600 each paid to their respective accounts by the Company and incremental costs of \$118,231 and \$77,386, respectively, attributable to personal usage of Company provided aircraft paid for by the Company on their behalf.
-For multi-leg hybrid flights in which at least one leg consists of personal use, the incremental cost of personal use is calculated based on the difference between the actual cost of the personal and business legs of the flight and the hypothetical cost that would have been incurred if only the business legs of the flight occurred, using costs provided by the chartered jet service provider.
+We provide information regarding the assumptions used to calculate the value of equity-based awards made to executive officers in 2022 in our Annual Report on Form 10-K for 2022 under the section captioned "Stock Based Compensation" in Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 9 to our consolidated financial statements. - (4) The amount shown in this column in 2022 for Mr. Brady, Mr. Geiger, and Mr. Ewald consists exclusively of fully vested 401(k) matching contributions paid to his respective account by the Company.
+The amounts shown in this column in 2022 for Mr. Troendle and Ms. Burwig consist of fully vested 401(k) matching contributions of \$12,200 each paid to their respective accounts by the Company and incremental costs of \$123,624 and \$100,746, respectively, attributable to personal usage of Company provided aircraft paid for by the Company on their behalf.
+For multileg hybrid flights in which at least one leg consists of personal use, the incremental cost of personal use is calculated based on the difference between the actual cost of the personal and business legs of the flight and the hypothetical cost that would have been incurred if only the business legs of the flight occurred, using costs provided by the chartered jet service provider.
 Pursuant to Company policy, for personal use of Company provided aircraft in which both Mr. Troendle and Ms. Burwig are present, incremental cost is allocated to Mr. Troendle for purposes of the Summary Compensation Table unless the incremental cost specifically relates to Ms. Burwig.